What does pink discharge mean?

 Ectopic pregnancies are a rare condition.
 They occur when an embryo mistakenly implants inside the fallopian tube instead of in the uterus.
 Trauma to the fallopian tube can cause light bleeding that may look like pink discharge.
 Ectopic pregnancies can also cause abdominal and pelvic pain, dizziness, fainting, and a feeling of pressure on the rectum.

 The fallopian tube is not built to carry the embryo, and this can cause the tube to rupture.
-An ectopic pregnancy ruptured or not is a medical emergency.
-If you’re noticing the above symptoms, see a medical professional immediately.
+An ectopic pregnancy, ruptured or not, is a medical emergency.
+It can also cause abdominal and pelvic pain, dizziness, fainting, and a feeling of pressure in the rectum.
+If you notice any of these symptoms, see a medical professional immediately.

 PID can cause light bleeding, along with painful intercourse and urination, itching, and spotting.
 If you’re experiencing these symptoms, approach a health professional for advice.